abinit/abinit/doc/tutorial/eph4zpr.md

    as the solver will operate on MPI-distributed bands.
    Perhaps the parallel efficiency won't be perfect but the memory for the wavefunctions will continue to scale.

-2. Once the memory for the wavefunctions is reasonable, activate the parallelism over perturbations in order to decrease the memory for $W(\rr, \RR, 3\times\text{natom})$.
+2. Once the memory for the wavefunctions reaches a reasonable level, activate the parallelism over perturbations to decrease the memory for $W(\rr, \RR, 3\times\text{natom})$.
    For better efficiency, *eph_nperts* should divide 3 * [[natom]].
    As explained in the [introduction page for the EPH code](eph_intro), this parallelization level allows one to reduce the memory allocated for $W(\rr, \RR, 3\times\text{natom})$ so the number of procs